Brené Brown: The Call to Courage: Synopsis

 Brown shares how her Ted Talk on vulnerability actually happened by accident.
 Brown was invited to open TedX Houston on any topic of her choice.
 Prior to the show, Brown had been at a conference in Maui talking about vulnerability, which led to her wanting to be vulnerable on stage during the Ted Talk the next day.
 After the Ted Talk, Brown felt embarrassed about the talk and was afraid of criticism.
 She shares with the audience some of the criticism and how she handled it.
 After the Ted Talk, Brown was watching Downton Abbey to distract her mind from critics and realized that Teddy Roosevelt was the US president at the time.
-She came across a speech of his, in which he discusses daring greatly.
+She came across one of his speeches in which he discusses daring greatly.
 This phrase changed her life.
 She decided that in her life, she was going to take chances and choose courage over comfort.
-The quote also taught her that vulnerability is showing up when one doesn't know the outcome.
+The quote also taught her that vulnerability is showing up when one does not know the outcome.
 Finally, she learned that she was not open to hateful feedback on her work from people who were not practicing vulnerability in their lives.

 Brown also shares a story from a few years ago that while she and her husband were on a long family vacation visiting Lake Travis in Austin, Texas.
 She and her husband decided that to stay healthy, they would swim at the lake every day.
-While at the lake swimming one day, she told her husband that she felt very connected with him and he didn't respond with the same level of passion about their connection in the moment.
+While at the lake swimming one day, she told her husband that she felt very connected with him, and he did not respond with the same level of passion about their connection in the moment.
 She told him how she felt about this special moment again, and he gave the same type of response, which made her angry.
 When they got back to the dock, Brown thought about what story she was making up in her head about the situation and shared with her husband how rejected she felt.
 In doing so, he shared with her that while they were swimming, he was fending off a panic attack about a dream he had the night prior about not being able to save his kids when they were drowning.
-Brown realized they were both in a shame lockdown, of her feeling insecure about her body and him feeling weak.
-She reassured him that she heard his vulnerability and he later reassured her about hers.
-This incident changed Brown's marriage for her.
+Brown realized they were both in a shame lockdown, with her feeling insecure about her body and him feeling weak.
+She reassured him that she heard his vulnerability, and he later reassured her about hers.
+That incident changed Brown's marriage for her.